 Antihypertensive agents can have complementary effects and can help counteract the adverse effects of others.

-Combination therapies that demonstrate synergistic or complementary mechanisms of action include beta-blocker-diuretic, angiotensin-diuretic receptor blocker.
+Combination therapies that demonstrate synergistic or complementary mechanisms of action include beta-blocker-diuretic and angiotensin-diuretic receptor blockers.

-Fixed-dose combination therapies offer several potential benefits, including simplification of the treatment regimen, convenience, and, sometimes, cost reduction.
+Fixed-dose combination therapies offer several potential benefits, including simplifying the treatment regimen, convenience, and cost reduction.

-The choice of combination agents can be used to minimize the adverse effects of each individual agent.
+The choice of combination agents can be used to minimize the adverse effects of each agent.

-An example is the combination of a thiazide diuretic with an inhibitor of the angiotensin-converting enzyme.
+An example is the combination of a thiazide diuretic with an angiotensin-converting enzyme inhibitor.

-Disadvantages include initial doses that are often lower than those that would be initiated with monotherapy, which would potentially make it more difficult to achieve the desired dose, and the risk of causing orthostatic hypotension in older patients and in patients with diabetic neuropathy.
+Disadvantages include initial doses that are often lower than those initiated with monotherapy, potentially making it more challenging to achieve the desired amount and the risk of causing orthostatic hypotension in older patients and patients with diabetic neuropathy.

-Patients’ concerns about switching from combination therapy to a fixed-dose combination include change in an established routine, ability to achieve the same medications and dose in a combined pill, increased cost, inability to easily adjust the dose and size of the tablet.
+Patients’ concerns about switching from combination therapy to a fixed-dose combination include a change in an established routine, ability to achieve the same medications and dose in a combined pill, increased cost, and inability to easily adjust the quantity and size of the tablet.